 They got a really good deal on a wedding package.
 The whole thing is costing them less than £6,000.
 That includes their flights, their accommodation in a lovely all-inclusive resort and all the wedding ceremony stuff.
 It’s less than half the price they expected to spend in the UK.

 I’m glad that they’re getting their dream wedding.
 Trouble is, I can’t really afford to go and I don’t know what to do.
-I agreed to be a bridesmaid before they decided on Barbados.
+I agreed to be a bridesmaid before they decided on Jamaica.
 I thought it would be somewhere in the UK.
 That would have been ok.
 I could afford a weekend in the UK.

 Instead, I have to pay for my flights and accommodation, which come to nearly £2,000.
 (I’m single, so I can’t even share the cost of the room).
 Plus, they’ve asked us to be there for a whole week, so I have to take that time as holiday from work.